voletiswaroop/react-material-ui-form/README.md

 ## Contributing

-This is a new project and contributions are welcome so feel free to [open an issue](https://github.com/unitedhubs/material-ui-form/issues) or fork and create a pull request.
-Collaborators are also welcome - please send an email to info@unitedhubs.com.
+This is a new project and contributions are welcome so feel free to [open an issue](https://github.com/voletiswaroop/react-material-ui-form/issues) or fork and create a pull request.
+Collaborators are also welcome - please send an email to swaroop.voleti@gmail.com.

+## Special Thanks to unitedhubs

+This project is extended version of https://github.com/unitedhubs/material-ui-form/

 ## License

-This project is licensed under the terms of the [MIT license](https://github.com/unitedhubs/material-ui-form/blob/dev/LICENSE).
+This project is licensed under the terms of the [MIT license](https://github.com/voletiswaroop/react-material-ui-form/blob/dev/LICENSE).